aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 - aspose 3d license
 schemas:
 - type: TechArticle
-  headline: Convert Model to FBX with Quaternions in Java using Aspose.3D
+  headline: Export Model to FBX with Quaternions in Java using Aspose.3D
   description: Learn how to convert model to FBX and save scene as FBX using Aspose.3D
     for Java.
 This step‑by‑step guide shows quaternion transformations of 3D nodes while avoiding gimbal lock and explains how to export FBX efficiently.